kubernetes/kubernetes/docs/proposals/dynamic-kubelet-settings.md

 - Start the Kubelet with `minimal-config`
 - On-disk static pod manifests are used to bring up the API server, scheduler, controller-manager, etc.
 Once the master is ready, the user creates some configs via the API:
-- They might create a `config-kubelet-<node-name>`, e.g. if they want a master-specific configuration.
+- They might create a `kubelet-<node-name>` configmap in the `kube-system` namespace, e.g. if they want a master-specific configuration.
 - Then the Kubelets' configuration sync loops will see the new config, and the Kubelets will restart to take up that new config.

 ### Bringing up a Kubelet

 - Start the Kubelet with `minimal-config`
-- If `config-kubelet-<node-name>` exists on the API server, download and use the `config-kubelet-<node-name>`
+- If `kubelet-<node-name>` configmap exists in the `kube-system` namespace on the API server, download and use the `kubelet-<node-name>`
 - else if e.g. an `on-disk-config` flag is set, defer to the node's on-disk config.
 - else defer to config from flags
 - Finally, start the configuration sync loop in a background thread